haddocking/haddocking.github.io/education/HADDOCK24/XL-MS-oligomer/index.md

     Which oligomeric state shows the highest confidence in the domain (monomer) - domain positions?
 </a>

-If you download the results, you can visualize the prediction confidence in PyMol by coloring the model by B-factor.
+If you download the results, you can visualize the prediction confidence in PyMOL  by coloring the model by B-factor.

 <details style="background-color:#DAE4E7">

   <summary style="font-weight: bold">
-    <i>See tips on how to visualize the prediction confidence in PyMol</i>
+    <i>See tips on how to visualize the prediction confidence in PyMOL </i>
   </summary>

   <br>